renatomrocha/Chainlink-hackathon/README.md

 - Use Oracle Price feeds to enable correct payment confirmation in dollars

+- Use VRF Oracles for special edition tickets generation

 - Use IPFS to store part of the metadata that's too large to store onchain